EdogawaKazuki/CUTeR-Arm-Simulator-Public/CUTeR Virtual Environment Builder For Windows/README.md

-- First finish the generate_trajectory function in 'Trajectory.py'
+- First finish the generate_trajectory or generate_path function in 'Trajectory.py'
-- Second run 'python main.py'
+- Second run 'python StartServer.py'
-    - A new txt file named 'trajectory.txt' should be generated.
+- If you want to use trajectory file, run 'python GenerateTrajectory.py' to get 'trajectory.txt'
 - Then double click 'CUTeR Virtual Environment Builder.exe' to run the simulator.
     - Click the setting button on the top left and open the setting panel.
     - You can click the "Select..." button to load trajectory.